-Several RIM areas are predominantly defined by activities greater than 52.9 pCi/g of combined thorium.
+Several RIM areas are predominantly defined by activities >52.9 pCi/g of combined thorium.
 This is based on the indicator kriging workflow where the lower non-exceedance probability between radium or thorium was chosen.
-For these RIM areas, 44 borings (six borings in Area 1 and 38 borings in Area 2) are proposed using systematic spacing and sampling intervals.
-These borings would serve to delineate areas where the geostatistical model estimates RIM greater than 52.9 pCi/g at depth and historical data sets consist primarily or exclusively of thorium activities derived from only surface samples and/or downhole gamma readings.
+For these RIM areas, 47 borings (nine borings in Area 1 and 38 borings in Area 2) are proposed using systematic spacing.
+These borings serve to delineate areas where the geostatistical model estimates RIM >52.9 pCi/g at depth and historical data sets consist primarily or exclusively of thorium activities derived from only surface samples and/or downhole gamma readings.

-There are specific locations where RIM is expected to be composed of predominantly thorium greater than 52.9 pCi/g, as shown on Figures 7B, 7D, and 7F, as opposed to the areas expected to consist of predominantly radium greater than 52.9 pCi/g shown on Figures 7A, 7C, and 7E.
+There are specific locations where RIM is expected to be composed predominantly of thorium >52.9 pCi/g, as shown on Figures 7B, 7D, and 7F, as opposed to the areas expected to consist of predominantly radium >52.9 pCi/g shown on Figures 7A, 7C, and 7E.
 In these areas, thorium was often modeled based on laboratory samples collected from the surface and interpolated to depth.
-Therefore the occurrence of RIM greater than 52.9 pCi/g should be confirmed.
-Typically, a phased design investigation approach would be considered to better define areas those areas where thorium-driven RIM is interpolated to occur depth (0 to-16 feet B2005GS)) through successive installation of soil borings in each phase until the characterization is complete.
-For this design investigation, the timeframe and schedule as outlined in the SOW makes this level of phased approach impractical; therefore, borings were proposed with systematic spacing with samples collected in 1-foot intervals from 0 to 16 feet B2005GS to better define these thorium-driven areas.
+Therefore, the occurrence of RIM >52.9 pCi/g should be confirmed.
+Typically, a phased design investigation approach would be considered to better define those areas where thorium-driven RIM is interpolated to occur at depth (0-16 feet B2005GS) through successive installation of soil borings in each phase until the characterization is complete.
+For this design investigation, the timeframe and schedule as outlined in the SOW makes this level of phased approach impractical; therefore, borings were proposed with systematic spacing with samples collected from 0 to 20 feet B2005GS to better define these thorium-driven areas.
+Additionally, installation of proposed borings located in areas where thorium concentrations exceed the definition of RIM are likely to extend beyond concentrations of radium at the RIM boundary, including along the 52.9 pCi/g boundary, will be prioritized during the field investigation.
+Specific boring installation sequencing will be dependent upon conditions encountered in the field.

-At proposed borings addressing thorium-driven excavation areas, laboratory thorium and radium data will be collected in 1-foot intervals to from 0 to 16 feet B2005GS, with an additional laboratory sample collected from 16 to 20 feet B2005GS based on elevated field scanning.
-Each soil core will be scanned in the field using alpha, beta, and gamma detectors to a depth of 20 feet B2005GS.
+At proposed borings addressing thorium-driven excavation areas, laboratory thorium and radium data will be collected.
+Each soil core will be scanned in the field using alpha, beta, and gamma detectors.

 Figure 9 shows a conceptualized cross-section through Area 2.
-As shown, proposed borings in areas where RIM greater than 52.9 pCi/g is defined by combined thorium were placed in select locations to better define the extent of the proposed excavation and improve understanding of thorium concentrations at depth.
+As shown, proposed borings in areas where RIM >52.9 pCi/g is defined by combined thorium were placed in select locations to better define the extent of the proposed excavation and improve understanding of thorium concentrations at depth.